Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Marmot & Pika

 Marmots and Pika are fond of higher altitudes.
-So if you are planning on hiking up or visiting higher elevations, then there is a good chance you may see one of these two species.
+So if you plan on hiking up or visiting higher elevations, there is a good chance you may see one of these two species.

 Marmots are large rodents.
 Aptly named a “whistle pig,” they will sound a high-pitched whistle noise as an alarm call to the others.
-Hoary marmots, the species found in Jasper, can weigh up to 25 lbs (11.3 kg).
+Hoary marmots, the species found in Jasper, can weigh up to 25 lbs.

 Marmots hibernate just like bears.
 So do not anticipate seeing them during the winter.